pachyderm/docs/content/latest/troubleshooting/general-troubleshooting.md

 ### Symptom

-A Pachyderm repo was accidentally named starting with a dash (`-`) and the repository is treated as a command flag instead of a repository.
+A MLDM repo was accidentally named starting with a dash (`-`) and the repository is treated as a command flag instead of a repository.

 ### Recourse

-Pachyderm supports standard `bash` utilities that you can use to resolve this and similar problems.
+MLDM supports standard `bash` utilities that you can use to resolve this and similar problems.
 For example, in this case, you can specify double dashes (`--`) to delete the repository.
 Double dashes signify the end of options and tell the shell to process the